metal-stack-cloud/cli/docs/metal_cluster_create.md

   -p, --project string                  project of the cluster
-      --skip-security-prompts           skips security prompt for bulk operations --timestamps                      when used with --file (bulk operation): prints timestamps in-between the operations --worker-max uint32               the maximum amount of worker nodes of the worker group (default 3) --worker-max-surge uint32         the maximum amount of new worker nodes added to the worker group during a rolling update (default 1)
+      --skip-security-prompts           skips security prompt for bulk operations --timestamps                      when used with --file (bulk operation): prints timestamps in-between the operations --worker-group string             the name of the initial worker group (default "group-0") --worker-max uint32               the maximum amount of worker nodes of the worker group (default 3) --worker-max-surge uint32         the maximum amount of new worker nodes added to the worker group during a rolling update (default 1)
       --worker-max-unavailable uint32   the maximum amount of worker nodes removed from the worker group during a rolling update
-      --worker-min uint32               the minimum amount of worker nodes of the worker group (default 1) --worker-name string              the name of the initial worker group (default "group-0") --worker-type string              the worker type of the initial worker group
+      --worker-min uint32               the minimum amount of worker nodes of the worker group (default 1) --worker-type string              the worker type of the initial worker group
 ```